 While in other cities, we typically provide a shared Airbnb for guides.
 Some opt instead to get their own place or stay with friends.
-If this reduces the cost of the Airbnb, we’ll happily pay that same amount to you as a housing stipend.
 These can vary widely, but are typically near the city we are operating in.

-Breakfast supplies, lunch, and dinner are provided, though you may opt to eat out instead, or provide your own groceries – there is a kitchen available for your use.
+Breakfast supplies, lunch, and dinner are provided, though you may opt to eat out instead, or provide your own groceries – there is a kitchen available for your use in this case.

 Some days are travel days, as the bus moves from place to place.
 In those cases, we may be camping out along the way.

 What you will do

 In many ways, we’re the same as many other expedition-based programs.
 You will lead groups of people, typically youth, through beautiful areas.
 You will teach them outdoor skills and life lessons.
 You’ll facilitate activities, help prepare delicious camp meals, sleep under the stars, and encourage social and emotional development.